About the Site:

-I’ve met with and studied from folks whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
+I’ve met, spoke with, and studied people whom I feel are the best pitching and hitting coaches around… in the western part of the United States, Doug Finch (Jennie Finch’s dad, of course) and then the best pitching coach in the eastern part of the United States, Tom Besser.
 Not to mention, I also enjoy the excellent philosophies of Bill Hillhouse, a men’s fastpitch great.
-I’ve attended clinics from exceptional pitchers like Mike White, a men’s fastpitch legend and now head coach of the Oregon Ducks; wherein the clinic he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
-I’ve studied excellent pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA), and Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying video and then putting it into practice.
+I’ve attended clinics and seminars by exceptional pitchers like Mike White, a men’s fastpitch legend, and now head coach for the University of Texas softball team.
+Wherein the clinic, he demonstrated how he throws his rise ball with mechanics that don’t change at all from his other pitches until the point of release, which makes it extremely hard for the batter or 3rd base coach to pick what pitch is coming.
+I’ve studied excellent pitchers in action like Cat Osterman with her exceptional spin, getting to meet her while she played for the USSSA pride (visiting Lancaster, PA).
+Lacy Waldrop of FSU, breaking down how she throws her amazing drop ball and phenomenal changeup through many hours of studying high-resolution, slow-motion video and then putting it into practice.

 On the hitting side, I’ve learned the techniques from the well known Sue Enquist, formerly of UCLA.
 And I’ve been lucky enough to have met and studied video and techniques extensively derived from who I believe to be the best (female) hitter in fastpitch softball Of All Time: Crystal Bustos.

 This site uses video recorded from games for the sole purpose of education.
 These videos are therefor protected under Fair Use of the US Copyright Act.